AGENTS.md — a project constitution for AI-assisted Python development

 ## Design patterns

-- **Dataclasses for internal state, Pydantic for boundaries.** Use `dataclasses.dataclass` for value objects inside the app.
-Use Pydantic `BaseModel` when parsing external input (API responses, config files, CLI args).
+- **Dataclasses for internal state, Pydantic for boundaries.** Use `dataclasses.dataclass` for value objects.
+Use Pydantic `BaseModel` when parsing external input.

 - **Dependency injection** for testability.
-Pass collaborators as function parameters instead of constructing them internally.
-No patching needed in tests.
+Pass collaborators as parameters instead of constructing them internally.

-- **Composition over inheritance.** Prefer small, focused functions and classes that compose together.
-Deep class hierarchies are a maintenance burden.
+- **Composition over inheritance.** Small, focused functions that compose together.

 ## Testing